-Today, the MARINA is embarking on a blockchain enabled certification system that will consolidate all of these systems as well as integrate all other regulatory processes pertaining to ships, including the compliance monitoring and enforcement.
+Today, the MARINA is embarking on a blockchain enabled certification system that will consolidate all of these systems as well as integrate all other regulatory processes pertaining to ships, including compliance monitoring and enforcement.
 However, to tap the full potential of digitalization, the government should be able to fund the necessary digital infrastructure.

 Manual transactions that were the norm in MARINA became inefficient upon introduction of digital technology.
-In comparison to digitalized processes, manual application processes are slower and inconvenient monitoring, audit reports, and communication among offices in terms of data and information are prone to delays and inaccuracies.
+In comparison to digitalized processes, manual application processes are slower and inconvenient monitoring, audit reports, and communication among offices are prone to delays and inaccuracies.
 There was a gradual transition to digitalization of processes with the prioritization of frontline service units.
-However, some of the systems deployed are stand-alone systems that only eases the bottleneck caused by manual transactions.
+However, some of the systems deployed are stand-alone systems that only eases the bottle-neck caused by manual transactions.